-Reception children will spend a number of sessions with their new teacher in their new classroom and will be joined by their parents for part of this time.
-In September, they have a staggered induction, attending for some half day sessions, building up to full days.
-An induction meeting takes place for parents led by the Executive Headteacher and during the summer break children receive a postcard from the teacher to keep in touch before their first day at school in September.
+Reception children will spend a number of sessions with their new teacher in their new classroom and can be joined by their parents for part of this time.
+In September, they have an induction programme where they attend for some half day sessions and one full day within the first week.
+An induction meeting takes place for parents led by the Executive Headteacher and during the summer break children receive communication from school regarding their new class.
+They have access to an online presentation with photographs of their new teaching team, their classroom and areas of school to develop familiarity prior to beginning in September.